Monday, September 8, 2008

 - Gather unpaid bills.
 Many installment loans, service contracts, and credit card accounts are covered by credit life insurance, which pays off the account balance in the event of the death of a customer.
 If the bills are not covered, consult your financial advisor about whether to pay them, as the debt may lower the total taxable estate.

-- Make changes to, or cancel, ownership registrations, advises CNNMoney.
 These registrations include cars, securities, real estate, bank accounts, credit cards, banking accounts, safe-deposit box, and homeowner, health and/or life insurance policies.

 Wednesday, August 6, 2008